htcfreek/SimpleLapsGui/README.md

 ## Features

-- Simple and fast: Run exe, type computer name, press ENTER key.
+- Simple and fast: Run the executable, type the computer name, press the ENTER key.
-- Supports Microsoft LAPS (legacy) and Windows LAPS.
+- Supports Microsoft LAPS (legacy) and Windows LAPS on Active Directory environments.
 - Read current password, current expiration timestamp and password history (Windows LAPS only) from the Computer objects in your local Active Directory.
 - Copy the passwords (current and history) using the context menu.
 - Change the expiration timestamp.